chalk-ai/chalk-benchmark/README.md

 This repository contains tooling for benchmarking your Chalk queries.
 To benchmark your Chalk query, you must have

-- a deployed Chalk environment provisioned with a GRPC Query Server
+- a deployed Chalk environment provisioned with a GRPC Query Server,
-- permissions to run queries and create tokens within the Chalk environment
+- permission to run queries and create tokens within the Chalk environment,
-- a Chalk query that you would like to benchmark
+- a Chalk query that you would like to benchmark.

 We use [ghz](https://github.com/bojand/ghz) to benchmark Chalk GRPC queries.
 Ghz enables us to adjust common benchmarking parameters such as requests per second and total requests.